ansys/api-eigen-example/doc/source/users_guide/index.rst

 .. _user_guide:

 ************
-User's Guide
+User's guide
 ************
 This guide contains pertinent information regarding the use of the API Eigen Example demo package and its constituent modules and components.

 =================================================
-Understanding the API Eigen Example Python Module
+Understanding the API Eigen Example Python module
 =================================================
 Within this project, the "ansys.eigen.python" package is the one which contains the necessary objects for testing the different protocols (API REST, gRPC), implemented in Python.
 There are two other extra packages: